AEW, NXT set higher stakes

 For Braxton, it is her second time contracting the virus.

 The WWE outbreak could carry over to AEW as Young is married to AEW champion Jon Moxley.
-He was told by AEW to stay home this past week and it would not be surprising to see him not appear this coming Wednesday either.
+He was told by AEW to stay home the previoius week and it would not have been surprising if he did not appear Wednesday either.

 Flair out for six weeks